Microsoft, last week dubbed the most valuable B2B brand in the world, has bought LinkedIn for $26 billion USD.

 For busy professionals, a LinkedIn profile is more useful than an email.
 Microsoft will take ownership of internal and external interfaces for professionals, and can start selling Microsoft solutions to the millions of salespeople, marketers and HR teams that utilise the platform.

-Here’s four reasons we think getting tighter with identity is a smart play.
+Here are four reasons we think getting tighter with identity is a smart play:

 Identity is the ultimate intrinsic motivator.
 It drives us in every scenario – to attain wisdom, status, enlightenment, affection or self-actualisation.